InRaiDi/GamePro1/README.md

 # Triontine - “COVID-99”
+Link to a hosted playable final build (open to play in full screen) - http://inraidi.com/Covid99/.<br>
+In order to start with instruction page visit link http://inraidi.com/Covid99-Instructions<br>

 <b>Game Overview</b><br>
 Main character - Professional virologist Will.
 He got access to the laboratory where a new virus COVID-99 was developed.
 The objective is to eliminate the virus by attacking it with the vaccine.
-In order to do it Will must kill 3 infected scientists inside the laboratory and collect all 5 shots of vaccines.
+In order to do it Will must kill 3 infected scientists inside the laboratory and collect all shots of vaccines.
 <br><br>

 <b>Game World</b><br>